Debate Without Hate – Abdu Murray, J.D.

 He said, “No I can’t.”

 I said, “You just did.”

 But the problem comes in when we do the opposite.
 When we say we’re so different, that they’re the enemy.
-And that because they disagree with me politically, or socially, or religiously, they–whoever they are by the way–must be treated with disrespect or I immediately suspect others being out to get me.
+And that because they disagree with me politically, or socially, or religiously, they–whoever they are by the way–must be treated with disrespect, or I immediately suspect others are out to get me.
 That’s the other part.